benjaminheng/knowledge-base/content/tech/pr-etiquette.md

 ### Keep your PRs small

 No one likes reviewing huge PRs.
 Don't expect your massive PR to reviewed in a timely fashion.
-Don't expect to get a good review either.
+Don't expect to get a good review on your massive PR either.

 If you find your PRs getting too large, see if there's a sensible way to split your code change into smaller discrete changes.
 Over time you'll get better at identifying beforehand if a code change will be too large, and you shouldn't find yourself in the position of having to split an existing PR too often.

 ### Structure your commits